stommen/stommen.github.io/_pages/career.md

 permalink: /career/
 description: |
   This page contains information about my work experience, including everything from simple summer work to recent, more engineering-like, employment.
 Currently, I am a research assistant at Chalmers University of Technology, where I work with experimental superconducting quantum computing in the 202Q-lab, hoping to continue as a PhD student in the near future.
+  <br><br>
+  The timeline below is sorted in reverse chronological order.
+Click on the cards to expand them and see more information about each work experience, including my responsibilities, the technologies I used, and recommendation letters from my supervisors.
 nav: true
 nav_order: 3
 display_categories: